-For every educator who receives a final rating of Highly Effective or Effective on the End of Year Summative Form, a Professional Refinement Plan Form is optional and determined by the evaluator.
-This may be established prior to the second Friday of May in the present school year.
+A Professional Refinement Plan is optional and determined necessary by the evaluator for every educator who receives a final rating of Highly Effective or Effective on the End of Year Summative Form.
+This may be established prior to the second Friday of May of the present school year.
 The evaluator, in collaboration with the teacher, may develop a plan to target an area for refinement.
+A teacher who is rated Developing or Ineffective is required to have a Professional Remediation Plan.